Menu

 Official 2026 Tax Guide

-Belgium Reverse VAT Calculator: Find Original Price
+Belgium Reverse VAT Calculator (2026) - Price Excl.
+VAT

 Need to remove VAT from a total in Belgium?
 Use our free 21% reverse VAT calculator to instantly extract tax and find the exact original price before tax.